Skip to content

 [geographical characteristics]...Yonezawa has had hemp as a raw material since ancient times, and later, it excelled in dealing with natural materials such as silkworms, contributing to its prosperity.

-[people's characteristics]...Since the reign of the excellent ruler Lord Takayama, there has been a persistent and tenacious spirit in actively engaging in new product development.
-The artisan spirit of Yonezawa is likely shaped by the ancient history mentioned above.Black Formal By using triacetate as a material, the quality of black can be dyed into a deep formal black.
-It's no wonder that Yonezawa-ori is used for high-quality black formal wear.
-By dividing labor, we can improve quality and planning ability, and because we can compensate for everything at the production area, we can realize small lots, which is a strength that other production areas do not have.
-That's why Iwasa uses many types of Yonezawa-ori jacquard, and is able to use a wide variety of patterns.
-Fabrics have been and will continue to be indispensable to Iwasa, which is committed to making products made in Japan.
-I'm excited and looking forward to new developments in the future.
+[People's characteristics]...Since the reign of the excellent ruler Lord Takayama, there has been a persistent and tenacious spirit in actively engaging in new product development.
+The artisan spirit of Yonezawa is likely shaped by the ancient history mentioned above.The goodness of black, which is important for black formal wear, can be dyed in a deep formal black by using triacetate as a material.
+It is no wonder that Yonezawa weaving is used for high-quality black formal wear.
+The division of labor improves quality and planning, and allows everything to be completed in-house, making it possible to produce small lots, a strength that other production areas do not have.
+This is why Iwasa is able to use a large number of Yonezawa-ori jacquards and a wide variety of patterns.
+This fabric has always been and will continue to be an indispensable part of Iwasa, which is committed to making its products in Japan.
+We look forward to exciting new developments in the future.
 The excellence of black in black formal wear lies in the use of triacetate material, allowing it to be dyed into a deep and formal black color.
 It's understandable that Yonezawa weave is used in high-quality black formal wear.
 By employing a division of labor system, the quality and planning abilities are enhanced, enabling the realization of small batches thanks to the ability to supplement everything locally.
 This unique strength sets it apart from other regions.
-That's why "Iwasa" also commonly employs Yonezawa weave jacquards, enabling a wide variety of patterns to be used.
+That's why "Iwasa" also employs Yonezawa weave jacquards, enabling a wide variety of patterns to be used.
 Existing and future development alike, this textile remains indispensable for "Iwasa," a brand committed to Japanese-made products.
 I look forward to exciting new developments ahead.

 Recommended formal bags